4/17/2025

 Chris Kennedy

 Good morning.
 Thanks for taking the question.
-Steve, you mentioned the acquisition of Center that comes after a string of other deals, whether it's Cabbage, Nipendo, others.
-Can you just talk about that journey and kind of give a state of the union on the SME technology investments, and then how can that translate into better organic spend over time?
+Steve, you mentioned the acquisition of Center that comes after a string of other deals, whether it's Cabbage, Nependo, others.
+Can you just talk about that journey and kind of give a state of the union on the SME technology investments and then how can that translate into better organic spend over time?
 Thank you.

 speaker

 Yeah, I think, look, what we've been on a journey here is to build more capabilities up for our SME customers.
-And if you look at it, one of the things that we've said is we wanted to increase our relevance with our SME customers.
-And, you know, Cabbage, you know, has become the platform where we want our SMEs to live within that platform.
-Obviously, you have the ability to to look at your card information, to do cash flow analysis, to have a checking account, to apply for loans.
-When you look at 1AP and Nipendo, that's really all about automating the B2B piece of it.
-And then I think one of the things that was missing for us, and we were doing this through partnerships, but it became apparent it needed to be more core to us overall, is the expense management piece.
-You know, we already have the travel piece with our travel service.
-And so what we're doing is we're constantly building out, you know, the offerings that we have for our small businesses.
-You know, how that affects organic spend, you know, we'll have to see.
-But I think what it does, it will certainly help from a retention perspective and an acquisition perspective as well.
-I think from an organic perspective, the more we can utilize 1AP and Nipendo, the more we can get a B2B, B2B, more B2B payments in there through that channel.
+And if you look at it, one of the things that we've said is we wanted to increase our relevance with our SME customers and Cabbage has become the platform where we want our SMEs to live.
+Within that platform, obviously, you have the ability to look at your card information, to do cash flow analysis, to have a checking account. to apply for loans.
+When you look at 1AP and Npendo, that's really all about automating the B2B piece of it.
+And then I think one of the things that was missing for us, and we were doing this through partnerships, but it became apparent it needed to be more core to our more core to us overall is the expense management piece.
+Um, you know, we already have the travel piece with, with our travel service.
+And so what we're doing is we're constantly building out, um, you know, the offerings that we have for our, for our small, for our small businesses, you know, how that affects organic spend, um, you know, we'll have to see.
+But I think what it does, it'll certainly help from a retention perspective and an acquisition perspective as well.
+I think from an organic perspective, the more we can utilize 1AP and Impendo, the more we can get B2B, more B2B payments in there through that channel.
 But, you know, we're on a journey.
 And now it all needs to continue to be knitted together.
-Obviously, Center is not integrated into the Cabbage solution, but that's that you're to the Cabbage platform.
+Obviously, Center is not integrated into the Cabbage solution, but that's the Cabbage platform.
 But ultimately, what you will do is you will have one ecosystem where all of these things live.
-And I think that will, you know, that'll help drive more retention, more acquisition, and, you know, potentially more, you know, more organic spending.
+And I think that will help drive more retention, more acquisition.
+And, you know, potentially more, you know, more organic spending.
 I mean, organic spending, you know, traditionally is more of, you know, how they're running their businesses.
-And we saw, you know, pre-COVID, or just during COVID, how all that organic spend went down.
-And then we will have to see how that plays out.
+And we saw, you know, pre-COVID or just during COVID how all that organic spend went down.
+And then we saw post-COVID how it went up as they stocked up on inventory.
+So we'll have to see how that plays out.
 But we're excited about Center.
 And, you know, we're excited about the suite of capabilities that we've built out from an SME perspective now.

 speaker